raystsui/ArduinoPerfMeterGui/README.md

 Beside RAM_FREE_MB is 'plot' in logarithm scale (calculation done in the Arduino program), other are in linear scale from 0% to 100%.

 Also by the Arduino program, all signal pass a digital two-pole low-pass filter for a smoother, more sensible and 'enjoyable' meter motion.

+[2016 June]
+Added NotesMailChecker which checks Domino for unread mail.
+The GUI sends "email" command to Arduino which in turn put on a notification light.